Scenarios will cover different time horizons

 The longer term goals, starting from 2030, will be covered by three different scenarios, reflecting increasing uncertainties towards 2050.

 The two top down scenarios on the other hand require specific storylines defined on a European level.
-The next chapters lay out the top down storylines proposed by ENTSOG and ENTSO-E which serve as a basis for the public consultation.
-The feedback received will be factored in the Final TYNDP 2022 storylines.
+The next chapters lay out the top down storylines ENTSOG and ENTSO-E will use in further scenario development for TYNDP 2022.
+The feedback received is factored in the Final TYNDP 2022 storylines captured in this report.